Basics of Electricity

 The third form is the movement of charged particles through a vacuum or near vacuum.

 - How does electricity flow in a vacuum?

 This lesson will answer those questions.
 Useful tool: Units Conversion

 Static electricity is electricity that is "static" or not flowing.
-It consists of negative (−) or positive (+) electrical charges that collect on or near the surface of a material.
+It consists of negative (−) or positive (+) electric charges that collect on or near the surface of a material.
 The negative charges may be free electrons or negative ions.
 The positive charged particles are positive ions.
-Usually, the material is a nonconductor or electrical insulator.
+Usually, the material is a nonconductor or electric insulator.

 Attraction and repulsion

-When two objects with a collection of static electrical charges on their surface are brought in proximity, they will attract each other, provided their electrical charges are opposite.
+When two objects with a collection of static electric charges on their surface are brought in proximity, they will attract each other, provided their electric charges are opposite.
 If the potential difference between the charges is sufficient, a spark may even fly between the objects.
-If the electrical charges are the same, the objects will repel.
+If the electric charges are the same, the objects will repel.